robotarium/gritsbot_2/README.md

-# gritsbot_2

-# Setup Process
+# Setup Process for the gritsbot\_2

-## 1
+## 1 - Load the RPi image onto an SD card

 Install latest Raspbian to SD card.
 Your .zip file may have a different name.

 ```
 unzip -p 2018-04-18-raspbian-stretch.zip | sudo dd status=progress of=/dev/sdX bs=4M conv=fsync